 Our Pink Coral designs reflect the beautiful and fragrant blossoms of the Islands, such as the pikake flowers, which may well have been fashioned into the lei you received during a visit to Hawaii.
 Our Princess Ka`iulani ring was named after the most beautiful princess of Hawai`i; when you turn it to the side, it looks like a crown.

 Hawaiian Gold Coral: (Gerardia Species) Hawaiian Gold Coral was discovered in small amounts in 1971 by Dr. Richard Grigg using Star II submarine in the same general area as the pink coral discovery area off Makapu`u Point in 1,200 feet of water.
 In the year 2000, two new beds of Hawaiian Gold Coral were discovered; one atop an ancient underwater volcano called Cross Seamount, 100 miles south of Oahu, the other off Keahole Point on the Big Island of Hawai`i.
-Both beds are at a depth of 400 meters (about 1,300 feet).
+Both beds were at a depth of 400 meters (about 1,300 feet).
 The beds off Makapuu were the only commercially harvested beds in the world.